usharesoft/appcenter-docs/end-user/en/source/pages/migration/scan-compare.rst

 		.. image:: /images/replatform-compare-icon.png

 	* selecting a specific scan and going to the ``Delta`` tab.
 By default the selected scan will be compared to a base machine.
-You can then modify the scan to compare to from the ``Compared to`` section, on the bottom left hand of the page.
+You can then modify the scan to compare to, from the ``Compared to`` section, at the top of the page.

 		.. image:: /images/replatform-delta-tab.png